Testimonial Liberalism and the balance of epistemic goals, (2024), Philosophical Studies, DOI: 10.1007/s11098-024-02244-1 (open access)

 Trust’s meno problem: Can the doxastic view account for the value of trust?
 (2023), Philosophical Psychology, DOI: 10.1080/09515089.2023.2206837 (open access).

 Arnon Keren (2020) gestures toward a new objection to the doxastic view of trust—the view that trust essentially involves belief.
 The worry calls into question the doxastic view's ability to explain the distinct and indispensable value of trust.
 I take up Keren's challenge.
-I firstly contextualise and elucidate the problem; then I disambiguate between multiple interpretations in pursuit of the most challenging; then, finally, I countenance some insights from Katherine Hawley's (2012; 2019) work on trust to offer a solution.
+I firstly contextualise and elucidate the problem; then, I disambiguate between multiple interpretations in pursuit of the most challenging; finally, I countenance some insights from Katherine Hawley's (2012; 2019) work on trust to offer a solution.

 Email me if you'd like to discuss any of these, or see a draft.